leonardocustodio/bcts/README.md

 [![Package Manager](https://img.shields.io/badge/Package%20Manager-Bun-FFD700)](https://bun.sh/)
 [![Status](https://img.shields.io/badge/Status-Early%20Development-orange)](#-disclaimer)

-🔷 **Community Implementation:** This is an independent TypeScript monorepo implementing [Blockchain Commons](https://www.blockchaincommons.com/) open specifications.
+🔷 **Community Implementation:** This is an independent TypeScript monorepo implementing Blockchain Commons' open specifications and implementations.
 It is **not an official** Blockchain Commons repository.

 > 🚧 **Disclaimer:** This repository is in early development stages.
-APIs and interfaces are subject to change and are not yet stable.
+APIs and interfaces are subject to change.

 ## Overview